 Regional train?
 No.

-In general, regional or commuter-type trains like those going from an airport into town, trains connecting smaller towns, or trains within cities, do not need to booked in advance and they have fixed prices.
+Regional are usually signified by an “R” (also “RE”, “RB”, “TER”).
+These include for example commuter trains like those going from an airport into town, trains connecting smaller towns, or trains within cities.
+These trains do not need to booked in advance and they have fixed prices.
 In fact, purchasing your ticket online for these types of trains will issue a ticket that is non-refundable and train-binding.
 This means, you can only take the one train specified on your ticket, at the time or during the time window printed on your ticket.
+As an added complication, the Italian rail operator now requires a “check-in” process for regional train tickets purchased online.
 For those types of trains, we recommend purchasing your ticket at the station.

 Long distance trains?
 Yes and No.

-For long-distance trains, it can make a lot of sense to purchase your ticket online in advance.
+For long-distance trains – any trains whose names don’t include the “R”, “RE” or “RB”, it can make a lot of sense to purchase your ticket online in advance.
 See more information in the section about long-distance trains below.

 For most long distance trains, it can be advantageous to book your ticket online in advance for the following reasons: